BovidaeOmics/omics/README.md

 # omics
-WGS, Transcriptome, metagenome and metabolome analysis of of Haizi and Xuyi mountain water buffalo population
+WGS, Transcriptome, metagenome and metabolome analysis of of Haizi and Xuyi mountain water buffalo and dairy cattle population